hmontanaro/scratch-py/readme.md

     - View results inline, similar to Jupyter notebooks
     - Access variables across cells within the same file

+    # New Project and Environment Setup Scripts

+    This repository contains a bash scripts for setting up new Python projects with virtual environments:

+    ## new.sh

+    A utility script that creates a new Python project directory with a virtual environment to play around with

+    ### Usage:

+    ```bash
+    source ./new.sh <project_name>

+    # If no project name is provided, a default name will be used (e.g., "scratch-XXX")
+    ```

+    This will:
+    1. Create a new directory with the specified project name
+    2. Set up a Python virtual environment inside that directory
+    3. Install basic development packages
+    4. Create a minimal project structure

+    Example:
+    ```bash
+    source ./new.sh my_new_project
+    ```

+    Later on, to activate the `venv` environment, you can use the following shorthand

+    ```bash
+    source ./activate
+    ```

 ## Customization

 You can customize the devcontainer by editing the `.devcontainer/devcontainer.json` file and/or the associated Dockerfile.